kineticedge/kafka-streams-dashboards/README.md

 realistic experience, but if you have limited memory/cpu on your machine, use `(1) cluster-1`.

 ```
+Select a cluster:

     1. cluster-1       --  1 node (broker and controller)
-    2. cluster         --  4 brokers, 1 raft controller
+    2. cluster         --  4 brokers, 1 raft controller, kafka-exporter
+    3. cluster-native  --  4 brokers, 1 raft controller, apache/kafka-native images
-    3. cluster-3ctrls  --  4 brokers, 3 raft controllers
+    4. cluster-3ctrls  --  4 brokers, 3 raft controllers
-    4. cluster-hybrid  --  4 brokers, 1 dedicated raft controller, 2 brokers are also kraft controllers
+    5. cluster-hybrid  --  4 brokers, 1 dedicated raft controller, 2 brokers are also kraft controllers
-    5. cluster-zk      --  4 brokers, 1 zookeeper controller
+    6. cluster-zk      --  4 brokers, 1 zookeeper controller
-    6. cluster-sasl    --  3 brokers, 1 raft controller, with SASL authentication & otel collector client-metrics reporter
     7. cluster-lb      --  4 brokers, 1 raft controller, an nginx lb (9092)
-    8. cluster-native  --  4 brokers, 1 raft controller, apache/kafka-native images
+    8. cluster-cm      --  3 brokers, 1 raft controller, kafka-exporter, otel collector client-metrics reporter
-    9. cluster-cm      --  3 brokers, 1 raft controller, otel collector client-metrics reporter
+    9. cluster-sasl    --  3 brokers (SASL authentication), 1 raft controller, kafka-exporter, otel collector client-metrics reporter

+Enter the number of your choice: _
 ```

-The other options are for more advance scenarios. `(3) cluster-3ctrls` is a typical deployment (3+ brokers and 3 controllers).
+The other options are for more advance scenarios. `(4) cluster-3ctrls` is a typical deployment (3+ brokers and 3 controllers).
-The hybrid `(4) cluster-hybrid` is to ensure that the Kafka Cluster dashboards correctly handle metrics "math" by having a node that is both a `broker` and `controller` while also having nodes that are just `broker` and just `controller`.
-The `(5) cluster-zk` is to make sure the dashboards still support `zookeeper`. `(6) cluster-sasl` is to be able to check the `authentication` dashboard provided in the Kafka Cluster dashboards, it is also to show how security works with setting up a Kafka Cluster.
+The hybrid `(5) cluster-hybrid` is to ensure that the Kafka Cluster dashboards correctly handle metrics "math" by having a node that is both a `broker` and `controller` while also having nodes that are just `broker` and just `controller`.
+The `(6) cluster-zk` is to make sure the dashboards still support `zookeeper`. `(9) cluster-sasl` is to be able to check the `authentication` dashboard provided in the Kafka Cluster dashboards, it is also to show how security works with setting up a Kafka Cluster.
 Be sure to generate the *certificates* [readme](./cluster-sasl/certificates/README.md).
 The last cluster `(7) cluster-lb` has an nginx proxy for each broker that allows you to navigate into it and use Linux's traffic-controller `tc` to add network latencies.
 The best way to learn if your dashboards are useful, is to observe them when things are not going well; this provides that scenario.

+If you want to explore KIP-714 dashboards, be sure to use the `(8) cluster-cm` or `(9) cluster-sasl` dashboards.
+These include the server configuration and otel collector for the client metrics can make their way to prometheus.

+If you want to the native images at work, check out `(3) cluster-native`.
+Broker metrics are not available from the native images.
+Use this images for quick deployments for integration testing or limited resource environments.

 ### Grafana Dashboard